johnovelli/anya-shop-bot/README.md

 ## Installation and Prerequisites

-#### Before using the bot, it is necessary to ensure that some tools are installed on your system:
+#### Before using the bot, it is necessary to ensure that some tools are installed on your system.All links provided below will direct you to the official download pages for each tool:

 ### 1) Python
 Anya Shop Bot is developed in Python, which is necessary for running the